gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 **Heat pump health** — frequent compressor starts and sustained very-high or very-low loads are gently discouraged.
 ODIN prefers steady, efficient operation over rapid cycling.

-### DHW scheduling
+### DHW Scheduling

-ODIN is aware of domestic hot water (DHW) heating.
-How this behaves depends on your DHW Drop and DHW Threshold settings.
-For instance, a tested setup uses a 300L tank with a 10°C drop, a setpoint of 48°C, and an ODIN threshold of 8.5°C. Since every installation and household uses different amounts of hot water, you will need to experiment with these values yourself.

-When the hot water tank needs reheating (based on the threshold), ODIN picks the cheapest available hour for DHW and locks it in before building the space-heating plan.
-This ensures both needs are scheduled together efficiently, prioritised at the cheapest (often solar) hours.

-*Note:* While ODIN creates a plan, if someone takes a long, hot shower in between, the plan for the next hour will change as ODIN looks for the next cheapest reachable point.
-However, if so much water is used that the temperature hits the physical drop point, ODIN cannot prevent this—the heat pump will simply start automatically due to the drop.
+ODIN is fully aware of your Domestic Hot Water (DHW) needs.
+Rather than letting the heat pump blindly reheat the tank whenever it drops, ODIN's optimization engine tries to schedule this heavy energy load during the cheapest or sunniest hours.

+How this behaves depends on three variables: your **Target** (Setpoint), your hardware **Drop**, and ODIN's **Threshold**.

+#### Example Numbers
+To understand when ODIN triggers a DHW run, let's look at a tested setup with a 300L tank:
+* **Target Setpoint:** 48°C
+* **Hardware Drop:** 10°C (The limit where the heat pump *must* start)
+* **ODIN Threshold:** 8.5°C (ODIN's planning buffer)

+Using these numbers, we get two critical trigger points:
+1. **The Hardware Minimum:** `Target - Drop` (48 - 10 = **38°C**).
+If the water hits this temperature, the heat pump ignores all schedules and starts heating immediately to protect your comfort.
+2. **The ODIN Trigger:** `Hardware Minimum + Threshold` (38 + 8.5 = **46.5°C**).
+This is the temperature at which ODIN starts looking for a smart heating slot.

+#### How the Algorithm Schedules the Slot
+At the start of every hour, ODIN's optimization engine checks the current tank temperature.

+1. **Triggering the search:** As soon as the tank drops below the ODIN Trigger (e.g., someone washes their hands and it drops to 46.0°C), ODIN knows a DHW run will be needed soon.
+2. **Finding the best slot:** The algorithm scans the upcoming hours in its planning window.
+It looks for the cheapest available spot—usually an hour with high solar coverage or very low grid prices—*before* it expects the tank to drop all the way to 38°C.
+3. **Locking it in:** Once the optimal hour is found, the engine **locks in the DHW run first**.
+Because DHW requires the heat pump to run at high temperatures (meaning space heating is paused), ODIN secures the DHW slot and then builds the rest of the space-heating plan around it to ensure they do not clash.

+#### Dynamic Adjustments & Hardware Overrides
+Because ODIN recalculates every hour, the plan is highly dynamic.
+If ODIN schedules a DHW run for 14:00 (the cheapest solar hour), but someone takes a 15-minute shower at 11:00, the algorithm will instantly recalculate at 12:00 to see if it needs to move the heating slot closer.

+**The Hardware Override:** ODIN can only optimize what it can foresee.
+If someone takes a massive, long shower and drains the tank rapidly down to 38°C (The Hardware Minimum), the physical drop point is reached.
+At this point, the heat pump starts automatically to recover the tank.
+ODIN cannot prevent this hardware safety mechanism, meaning that specific run will happen regardless of the current electricity price.

+#### Opportunistic "Free" Heating
-If electricity prices go negative, ODIN will also top up the hot water tank opportunistically — heating is genuinely free at that point.
+If electricity spot prices drop below zero (negative pricing), the algorithm overrides the normal threshold logic.
+It will opportunistically top up the hot water tank to its maximum target—even if the tank is only slightly depleted—because heating at that exact moment is genuinely free (or even pays you).

-### Battery integration
+### Battery integration (Recommendation Only)

-If you have a home battery, ODIN allocates available battery charge to the most expensive heating hours of the day, within the discharge limit you have set.
-This reduces grid draw during price peaks and is factored into the cost forecast shown after each solve.
+If you have a home battery, ODIN calculates how to best allocate your available battery charge to the most expensive heating hours of the day, within the discharge limit you have set.
+This reduces the estimated grid draw during price peaks and is factored into the cost forecast shown after each solve.

+**Note:** ODIN currently only generates a discharge *schedule and recommendation*.
+It does not actively integrate with or control your battery hardware (yet).
+To actually discharge your battery according to this plan, you will need to use an external automation platform (like Home Assistant) to read ODIN's planned consumption and control your battery accordingly.

 ---

-## 16. API Data Feeds — Pushing Prices & Weather
+## 18. API Data Feeds — Pushing Prices & Weather

 ODIN supports two HTTP POST endpoints that let an external system — such as Home Assistant, a Node-RED flow, or any script — push electricity prices and weather data directly to the device.
 This replaces the built-in automatic fetchers entirely and is useful when: